How much does a Ford cost to insure?

 The history of Ford

-Introduced in 1908, the Model T became the first vehicle to roll off an assembly line when Henry Ford invested this groundbreaking concept in 1913.
+Introduced in 1908, the Model T became the first vehicle to roll off an assembly line when Henry Ford invented this ground-breaking concept in 1913.

 In time, Ford reduced the period it took to fit the chassis from 12.5 hours to 1.5 hours, making the car much cheaper to make, and more affordable to buy.
 By 1927, when production of the Model T stopped, more than 15 million had been sold worldwide.